 Nolan Soete commented.
 "He really did a great job competing and commanding the zone.
 Lundberg, Youch, and Tat led the way offensively."

-"In game two their (LC) starter did a good job cooling down our offensive momentum.
+"In game two their (L&C) starter did a good job cooling down our offensive momentum.
 We battled back and took a lead late, but couldn't hang on.
 We look forward to compete for a series win tomorrow."

 Game one opened up with power at the plate with

 Kaleb McNeely to tie up the game at 4-4.
-Youch would capitalize off a missed pitch nailing a double to left field bringing in
+Youch nailed a double to left field, bringing inÂ

 PLU will be back in action tomorrow, March 1st at 12 PM as the take on Lewis and Clark for game three of the series.